Liyue-Chen/STContext/README.md

 - The `Data` directory is designated for storing spatiotemporal data and context data, including subfolders such as `Holiday`, `POI`, and `Weather`.
 The files within these subfolders should be named using the format `City+TimeSpan+DataType.csv`, for example, `NYC_20160101_20170101_Weather.csv`.
 Among these, `Traffic_Data` is our dataset containing spatiotemporal traffic data.

-- The `Analysis_Code` directory is intended for storing the code or notebook files used for data analysis.
+- The `AnalysisCode` directory is intended for storing the code or notebook files used for data analysis.
 The file names should reflect the purpose of the file.
 For instance, the code for analyzing the correlation between POI and traffic flow can be named `POI_correlation_analysis.py`.

-- The `Data_Process_Code` directory is used for storing data preprocessing code.
+- The `DataProcessCode` directory is used for storing data preprocessing code.
 The files can be named according to the type of data being processed.
 For example, the code for processing POI data can be named `POI_processing.py`.

 - The `Experiments` directory is used to store the code for benchmark experiments.